Savvythelegend/PGDocs/docs/database_import.md

 - Only one database can be specified inside the `initdb.import.databases` array
 - Roles are not imported - and as such they cannot be specified inside `initdb.import.roles`

-!!!
-Hint
+:::info
-    The microservice approach adheres to CloudNativePG conventions and defaults for the destination cluster.
+The microservice approach adheres to CloudNativePG conventions and defaults
+    for the destination cluster.
 If you do not set `initdb.database` or `initdb.owner` for the destination cluster, both parameters will default to `app`.